qbradq/romulus/README.md

 Some in the NES dev community will ask, "Why build an assembler no one knows how to use?
 That no one will support?
 That yada yada yada?"
 I know they will because they asked the same questions the last time I wrote an assembler.
-The simple answer is I am writting this assmebler to meet my own needs.
+The simple answer is I am writing this assembler to meet my own needs.
 The needs of a man.
 A man in the year 20XX.
 The current year argument and all that.

-With the creative writting out of the way, let's continue to the details.
+With the creative writing out of the way, let's continue to the details.

 # Lexical Conventions
 The Romulus language syntax is based on a context-free grammar.
 This is in